hifiberry/hifiberry-os/userdoc/ir.md

 # Using an IR remote

 You can control your HiFiBerryOS speakers using any remote.
 You can change volume or skip and pause songs from any input.
+This works by mapping the buttons on your remote to keypresses on a virtual keyboard.

 ## What you need